Project-Books/book-project/README.md

 Book tracker web app made using Spring Boot and Vaadin 14 (only the free components will be used).

-*Coming soon:*
+*Features:*
 - Add books that you have read to a 'read' shelf
 - Add books that you are currently reading to a 'currently reading' shelf
 - Add books that you would like to read to a 'want to read' shelf
+- View books in your different shelves and make changes

+*Coming soon:*
 - Add your own shelves
-- View books in your different shelves and make changes
+- User registration and accounts
-- And more!
+- And much more! (see the wiki)

 <p align="center">
     <img src="/media/book_form.png" alt="New book form"/>